MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

   - User must have `ReplicationAdmin` role.
   - Migrate the database schemas without foreign keys and triggers.
 - Create a virtual network that connects via Azure ExpressRoute or a VPN to your on-premises network.
-- Create an Azure Database Migration Service instance by using a `Premium` SKU that's connected to the virtual network.
+- Create a Database Migration Service instance by using a `Premium` SKU that's connected to the virtual network.
 - Ensure that the instance can access the MySQL database via the virtual network.
 Ensure that all incoming ports are allowed from Azure to MySQL at the virtual network level, the network VPN, and the machine that hosts MySQL.
 - Run the Database Migration Service tool:
   - Create a migration project.